Pycnodysostosis: Treatment and management

 Patients are likely to have annual physical exams with doctors and specialists to monitor all symptoms.

 Epidemiology

 Its incidence is estimated to be 1.7 per 1 million births.

 Differences from osteopetrosis

-Many of the radiological findings of PYCD are similar to those of osteopetrosis, a disease that causes bone density due to a defect in bone reabsorption; however, the two diagnoses differ in several ways.
+Many of the radiological findings of PYCD are similar to those of osteopetrosis, a disease that causes increased bone density due to a defect in bone reabsorption; however, the two diagnoses differ in several ways.
 In PYCD, there is also: